Action des Forces Opérationnelles

-Action des Forces Opérationnelles (AFO) was a French islamophobic and white nationalist armed group founded in August 2017 by Guy Sibra and Dominique Compain and dismantled in June 2018.
+Action des Forces Opérationnelles (AFO) was a French islamophobic, white nationalist and militant accelerationist armed group founded in August 2017 by Guy Sibra and Dominique Compain and dismantled in June 2018.
 It is suspected by French justice of planning terrorist attacks targeting Muslim persons.

 History

 In a post-November 2015 Paris attacks context, Guy Sibra, a seller of decommissioned military equipment, former head brigadier of the Compagnies Républicaines de Sécurité and member of Antoine Martinez and Yvan Blot's Volontaires pour la France (VPF), believed that the VPF were too legalistic, did not act enough and were no longer sufficient to act against "Islamization".
 Divergences erupted between supporters of direct action and other members during the national convention of the VPF in May 2017.

 As a result, Guy Sibra and Dominique Compain founded Action des Forces Opérationnelles with around twenty people in August 2017 in Barbizon (Seine-et-Marne).
 AFO was initially the armed branch of the VPF.
 Eventually, the number of members would grow to around fifty.
 AFP split from the VPF in October 2017, (or would have been excluded according to the VPF) and became off-limits to VPF members.

 In 2018, members of Action des Forces Opérationnelles led an intimidation operation against the Maghrebi neighbors of a daughter of one of AFO's members.
 During the yellow vests protests, multiple Facebook pages contributing to the movement were tied to the AFO.